Mexico says kills top Zetas drug lord but body snatched

 | MEXICO CITY

-MEXICO CITY Mexico says it has killed Heriberto Lazcano, the leader of the brutal Zetas drug gang and the most powerful kingpin to fall in a six-year battle against cartels, but in a surreal twist his body was snatched from a funeral home by armed men.
+MEXICO CITY Mexico says it has killed the leader of the brutal Zetas drug gang, the most powerful kingpin to fall in a six-year battle against cartels, but in a surreal twist, his body was snatched from a funeral home by armed men.

-Mexico's navy said on Tuesday that fingerprint tests had confirmed Lazcano was killed in a firefight in the northern state of Coahuila on Sunday afternoon.
+Mexico's Navy said on Tuesday that fingerprint tests had confirmed that Heriberto Lazcano was killed in a firefight in the northern state of Coahuila on Sunday afternoon.

-But it appeared the military was unaware it had killed Lazcano until after his corpse was stolen from the funeral home in the northern town of Sabinas before dawn on Monday.

-Just hours after he was killed, in a scene straight out of a movie, an armed group snatched Lazcano's body and that of another Zetas member from the funeral parlour.
+However, in a scene straight out of a movie, an armed group snatched Lazcano's body and that of another Zetas member from a funeral home in northern Mexico before dawn on Monday, just hours after they were killed.

 "A masked, armed group overpowered the personnel, took the bodies and forced the owner of the funeral home to drive the get-away vehicle," Homero Ramos, Coahuila's state prosecutor, told a news conference on Tuesday.

-It was not immediately clear how the bodies were so easily snatched, and local security officials declined to say whether the funeral home was being guarded.
-A spokeswoman for the home declined comment on how Lazcano's corpse was taken.
+It was not immediately clear how the bodies were so easily snatched, and local security officials declined to comment on whether the funeral parlor was being guarded.

-If Lazcano's men took the body, it would not be the first time something of the kind has happened in Mexico's drug war.
-In 2010, police killed Nazario Moreno, leader of La Familia cartel, in a firefight in western Mexico, but gunmen carried off his body into the hills before it could be recovered.

-While the government and rival gangs may welcome Lazcano's death, the failure to guard his body is an embarrassment, and a battle for control of the Zetas could become a big headache for President-elect Enrique Pena Nieto, who takes office on December 1.
+While the government - and rival gangs - may welcome Lazcano's death, the failure to properly guard his body is embarrassing and a battle for control of the Zetas could become a major headache for President-elect Enrique Pena Nieto, who takes office on December 1.

-Calderon hailed the navy in a speech on Tuesday saying that "all the available evidence clearly indicated" that Lazcano had been gunned down on Sunday.
-But the president did not say that he knew for sure that Lazcano was dead.

 In the ensuing fight, the men attacked the Marines with grenades.
-A grenade launcher and a host of other weapons were later found inside the vehicle.
+A grenade launcher and host of weapons were later found inside the vehicle.

-Security experts said the decapitation of the Zetas would likely spark a scramble for power and an increase in violence in the cartel's northern strongholds.
+Photographs published by the Navy showed the body of a man in a dark shirt stained with mud lying on a table, his face similar to mugshots of Lazcano, a former Mexico special forces soldier who defected to join the Gulf Cartel in the 1990s.

+He and other army deserters built up the Zetas group as enforcers for the cartel but then broke away in 2010 to fight a bloody turf war with their former bosses and other drug gangs.

 ATROCITIES